aman-sawarn/aman-sawarn.github.io/index.md

 I'm interested in modeling how people communicate about their subjective experiences through text, especially when these communications occur in online communities centered on Media, Advertisements, Healthcare, Recruitment or building communities.
 Previously, I have worked on various projects as self case study during my undergrad.

-_(In case you attended the talk, find the sildes and code below)_ In Feb 2023, I gave a talk on designing and building Search and Recommendations systems together.
+In Feb 2023, I gave a talk on designing and building Search and Recommendations systems together.
 Please find the link to code and lecture [slides here](https://github.com/aman-sawarn/Building-Search-and-Recommendations-Together/).

-My work on [Medical Report Generation using X-Ray Images](https://link.springer.com/chapter/10.1007/978-3-030-76167-7_9) has been published.
+My work/publication related to Medical Report Generation using X-Ray Images can be found [here](https://link.springer.com/chapter/10.1007/978-3-030-76167-7_9) .

 In past, I worked as a Data Scientist at HT Media Ltd, where I worked for Shine.com team - India's second largest recruiting platform.